usa-m/usa-m/README.md

 &nbsp; &nbsp; ♨️ &nbsp; &nbsp; Hardware design & development with military/aviation specs

-It's been 25+ years that I've been associated with learning, doing, and teaching programming.
+As of now, it's been 25+ years that I've been associated with learning, doing, and teaching programming.
-In doing so, I've worked with various types of devices, development stacks, and platforms.
-Working with devices includes: *FPGAs*, *microcontrollers*, *PCs*, and *Cloud* platforms.
+Doing so, I've worked with various types of devices, development stacks, and platforms; including: *FPGAs*, *microcontrollers*, *PCs*, and *Cloud* platforms.

-On the software development side, my core interests lie with:
+On the software side, my core interests lie with:

 &nbsp; &nbsp; ⚔️ &nbsp; &nbsp; C/C++, Java, C#, and Assembly language